jrper/rv/make.md

 Here we're using various compiler options:
 - The `-D` sets macros for `#ifdef` etc
-- The `-I` adds to the header search path,
+- The `-I` adds to the header search path
 - The `-L` adds to the library search path
 - The `-O3` specifies maximum compiler optimizations
 - The `-g` leaves names for debugging